diffblue/gitlab/doc/user/project/settings/project_access_tokens.md

 - All records are moved to a system-wide user with the username [Ghost User](../../profile/account/delete_account.md#associated-records).

 See also [Bot users for groups](../../group/settings/group_access_tokens.md#bot-users-for-groups).

+## Token availability

+Project access tokens are only available in paid subscriptions, and not available in trial subscriptions.
+For more information, see the ["What is included" section of the GitLab Trial FAQ](https://about.gitlab.com/free-trial/#what-is-included-in-my-free-trial-what-is-excluded).